Alexander Scammell: Biography

 The recruiting of the 3rd NH Regiment was completed in June 1777, and within two weeks of men mustering for the first time at Fort Ticonderoga did Major General Arthur St. Clair order its evacuation.
 Scammell commanded the regiment at Saratoga, and distinguished himself bravely in the battles of Freeman's Farm and Bemis Heights, and was possibly wounded in the latter battle (In letters to his brother he did not indicate being wounded and that bullets had passed through his clothing and hit the breech of his weapon).
-At this time Henry Dearborn, (who later became secretary of War under President Thomas Jefferson), and his light infantry were under his command.
+At this time, Henry Dearborn, and his light infantry were under his command.
 Just two days after Burgoyne's surrender the regiment moved to winter quarters at Valley Forge where Scammell was appointed adjutant general of the Continental Army by Gen. George Washington.
 Scammell served in this capacity through 1780.
-In October 1780 Scammell was appointed as executioner to Major John André, a duty that weighed heavily on him.
+In October 1780, Scammell was appointed as executioner to Major John André, a duty that weighed heavily on him.
 The result was a letter of Nov 16, 1780 to Washington requesting permission to resign his post and take command of a regiment of the line.

 He was ultimately replaced in early 1781 by Edward Hand.
 Scammell was reassigned as commander of the 1st NH Regiment in early 1781.
 However, on May 17, 1781, he was assigned command of a light infantry detachment that became known as Scammell's Light Infantry, and this regiment fought at the Battle of King's Bridge, and was the vanguard for the Army's march South to Yorktown.
 Once at Yorktown the regiment was organized as part of the 2nd brigade of The Light Infantry Division at Yorktown (1781).

 On September 30, 1781, while serving as Field Officer-of-the-Day, Scammell was wounded while reconnoitering recently abandoned British fortifications.
 He had become separated from his scouting party, encountered a party of British light dragoons, and was shot in the side (accounts differ as to whether this occurred before or after he surrendered).
 He was taken into Yorktown, but because of the gravity of his wound he was paroled to Williamsburg, only to die on October 6.
-Possibly he was buried in Williamsburg A monument was erected in Williamsburg to Scammell but may never have been engraved the following inscription: